 In England, early records were found in Southamptonshire and Dorset: "William de Cruket, Southamptonshire, 20 Edward I: Placita de Quo Warranto, temp.
 Edward I-III; Avicia de Cruket, Dorset, Henry III-Edward I: Testa de Nevill, sive Liber Feodorum, temp.
 Henry III-Edward I.; and Thomas de Cruket, Dorset, ibid."

 The family of famed David "Davy" Crockett (1786-1836), American folk hero, frontiersman, soldier, and politician hailed from Ireland.

 Early History of the Crokarde family

-Another 150 words (11 lines of text) covering the years 1588, 1929, 1903, 1694 and 1715 are included under the topic Early Crokarde History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crokarde research.
+Another 83 words (6 lines of text) covering the years 1588, 1929, 1903, 1694 and 1715 are included under the topic Early Crokarde History in all our PDF Extended History products and printed products wherever possible.

 Crokarde Spelling Variations